eduardocruzpalacios/oop-design-patterns-java/README.md

 There is 1 runnable classes for each pattern: *Main.java*.
 Comments in this class are intended to clarify even more the example as well as explaining how to maintain the code.

 There is a class called *AnyObject* that is repeated along packages despite DRY (Don't Repeat Yourself) programming principle so as to facilitate the comprehension of a given pattern by the only means of the code belonging to its package.
+When this class appears, it means it could be substituted by any other class.
 ## Design Patterns
 ### Creational patterns
 #### Singleton
-DEFINITION: restricts object creation for a class to only one instance.
+DEFINITION: Ensure a class only has one instance, and provide a global point of access to it.

 There are *Early* and *Lazy* variants.

-AnyObject class could be any object.
 #### Prototype
-DEFINITION: creates objects by cloning an existing object.
+DEFINITION: Specify the kinds of objects to create using a prototypical instance, and create new objects by coping this prototype.

 Prototype interface has a method that makes its implementations to return a Prototype instance.

 AnyObject class could be any object and implements the Prototype interface.
 It has a constructor that uses another instance of the same class and uses its properties values to create a new object with this data.
 The method implemented return the former constructor passing it the own instance.
 #### Builder
-DEFINITION: constructs complex objects by separating construction and representation.
+DEFINITION: Separate the construction of a complex object from its representation so that the same construction process can create different representations.

 There is a hierarchy of model classes under abstract Product class.